 Anyway, I wrote ‘deciding to live’ 10 days before I took a massive overdose and ended up in a coma, intubated.
 Obviously I survived, but the medical team said they really weren’t sure I’d make it and I was lucky.
 It makes me shudder.
 That’s what led to my psych admission.
 Obviously some of the info is outdated, as I’m now a Mental Health Nurse.
 I’m rambling.
 So here’s the entry:

 Deciding to Live

 Deciding to live is a very difficult thing.
-This seemingly easy thing to other people, who have not had these battles with themselves, may see this as a perplexing statement.
+It’s a seemingly easy thing to other people who have not had these battles with themselves, and who may therefore see this as a perplexing statement.
 But I’ve had to do this more times than I want to.
 Many people do, day in and day out.
 I know I’m not alone.
 Far from it.